 The end of the boss fight with King Minos.
 Dante sticks Mino's tongue on his own torture wheel and spins it, slicing him in half.

-Anytime you hijack an Asterian Beast and literally wpe the floor with your enemies.
-The fact that one also singlehandedly decapitates Charon and destroys his vessel later on makes me really want one as a pet.
+Anytime you hijack an Asterian Beast and literally wipe the floor with your enemies.
+The fact that one also singlehandedly decapitates Charon and destroys his vessel later on makes it a very suitable pet.